 An active attorney, Rich's hard work, integrity and vigorous advocacy were an inspiration to everyone who knew him.
 He was loved and admired by colleagues and adversaries alike for his good humor and personal warmth.

 With his years of service in the military and decades spent upholding justice, Rich lived a life dedicated to his family, his community and his country.

-A celebration of Rich's life is planned for Saturday, February 18, at 11:00 a.m. at St. Cecilia's Catholic Church, 1310 Madison Avenue, Bainbridge Island.
-A reception will follow the service, at a location to be announced.
-In lieu of flowers, remembrances may be sent to the ''Richard S. White Fellowship'' fund, c/o Helsell Fetterman LLP, 1001 Fourth Avenue, Suite 4200, Seattle, WA 98154.
-The fund was established in 2010 in honor of Rich and his desire to encourage diversity in the study of law.
+A celebration of Rich's life was held at St. Cecilia's Catholic Church, Bainbridge Island.
+A fund was established in 2010 in honor of Rich and his desire to encourage diversity in the study of law.